Rangers vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has collected 73 hits with 12 doubles, three triples, 18 home runs and 28 walks.
-He has driven in 46 runs with nine stolen bases.
+- Ohtani has 75 hits with 12 doubles, three triples, 20 home runs and 29 walks.
+He has driven in 50 runs with nine stolen bases.

-- Ohtani hopes to build on an eight-game hitting streak in this matchup.
-During his last 10 outings he is batting .381 with four doubles, a triple, three home runs, four walks and eight RBI.
+- Ohtani will look for his 10th straight game with a hit in this contest.
+During his last 10 outings he is hitting .415 with four doubles, a triple, five home runs, five walks and 12 RBI.

 Ohtani Recent Games